onflow/flow-go/engine/verification/Readme.md

 to fetch and process blocks from the queue.
 The `BlockConsumer` diligently coordinates this process by only assigning a new block to a worker once it has completed processing its current block and signaled its availability.
 This ensures that the processing is not only methodical but also resilient to any node crashes.
-In case of a crash, the `BlockConsumer` resumes from where it left off, reassigning blocks from the queue to workers, thereby guaranteeing no loss of data.
+In case of a crash, the `BlockConsumer` resumes from where it left off by reading the processed block index from storage, reassigning blocks from the queue to workers, thereby guaranteeing no loss of data.

 ## Assigner Engine